Exios66/dark-triad-assessments/README.md

 # Dark Triad Assessments Web Application

-This web application provides various psychological assessments related to the Dark Triad personality traits and other personality measures.
+This web application provides various psychological assessments related to the Dark Triad personality traits and other personality measures, as well as statistical analysis tools.

 ## Features